le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

         └── __main__.py
 ```

-You are now ready to proceed to the next section, which covers the configuration of your project in the [pyproject.toml](pyproject.md) file.
+You are now ready to proceed to the next section, which covers the [configuration of your project](configuration.md).